Guide: Blown Logic - a Historical & Technical Appraisal of the Porsche 911 3.0 Turbo (930)

 The familiar 911 cockpit was equipped to a very high standard.
 Despite being a homologation special, the emphasis was on luxury.

-930s had half leather sports seats with tartan fabric centres and door panels trimmed to match.
+930s came with half leather sports seats that featured new tartan fabric centres plus door panels trimmed to match.

-The small diameter three-spoke steering wheel was trimmed in leather and extra sound insulation was fitted along with deep pile carpet.
+A small diameter three-spoke steering wheel was upholstered in leather and extra sound insulation was fitted along with deep pile carpet.

-An 8000rpm rev counter replaced the 7000rpm tach fitted to regular 911s but a boost gauge was not initially fitted to production cars.
+An 8000rpm rev counter replaced the 7000rpm tach fitted to regular 911s.
+A boost gauge was not yet fitted to production cars.
 Off to the left of the rev counter were combined read outs for oil pressure / oil temperature and oil level / fuel.
 To the right was a 300kmh / 180mph speedo and a clock.

 Standard equipment included electric windows, a four-speaker stereo with front fender-mounted electric antenna, a rear wiper, headlight washers and fog lights.